 Image 2: Locations of restaurants compromised through the Easy Ordering breach.

 The second of these online ordering platforms has locations in the New York area, as well as California, Georgia, and Texas and primarily caters towards Asian cuisine.
 Its breach exposed over 40,000 payment card records from 11 different restaurants, with exposure windows ranging from April to December 2020.
 Additional locations beyond these 11 may have been affected as well.

 E-Dining Express has its headquarters in Newburyport, Massachusetts.
 The exposed cards reflected a high concentration in the nearby Boston, Massachusetts metropolitan area.
 It caters towards pizzerias and Italian restaurants, and its breach led to the exposure of 174,000 payment card records.
 Follow up analysis confirmed transactions at 26 restaurants primarily in the Boston, Massachusetts area, though a high concentration of cards in Princeton, Minnesota was identified with the only known E-Dining Express merchant in that area.
 The exposure window for records in this breach spanned from March 2020 to February 2021.
 Through open-source research, analysts discovered 730 restaurant-specific URLs on the ediningexpress.com domain, representing the potential for a much wider list of compromised points of purchase (CPPs).

 Centralized Ordering and Transaction Processing

-The other 2 merchants use the second model of third-party ordering and transaction processing.
+The following 2 merchants use the second model of third-party ordering and transaction processing.
 In this model, the online ordering service providers take the online orders at hundreds of local restaurants, collect the payment information, and process the transactions on their own system with their own Merchant Name and Merchant IDs (MIDs).
 This is the more common model used by restaurant ordering and delivery service providers such as DoorDash and Grubhub.

 Unnamed Online Ordering Platform 2